 The program is seeking to pursue information technology opportunities and investments that meet the following strategic priorities:

-On July 20, 2012, there was established and Executive Information Technology Strategy and Investment Committee (the “Committee”) to oversee and implement the state’s activities and investments in technology.
-A major activity of the Committee will be oversight and implementation of the Information Technology Capital Investment Fund (the “Fund”).
-The Committee is charged with ensuring that the goals of the Fund, which is to implement technology solutions across agencies that will meet the State’s highest priority business needs.
+On July 20, 2012, there was established and Information Technology Strategy and Investment Committee (the “Committee”) to oversee and implement the state’s activities and investments in technology.
+A major activity of the Committee will be oversight and implementation of the Information Technology Capital Investment Program.
+The Committee is charged with ensuring that the goals of the Program, which is to implement technology solutions across agencies that will meet the State’s highest priority business needs.
 The Committee is co-chaired by the Secretary of the Office of Policy and Management and the Commissioner of Administrative Services.
 The Committee is staffed by the Office of Policy and Management, with assistance of project advisors from DAS-BEST.

 The role of the Committee with respect to the Fund shall include: